 Ah yes!
 Did I not tell you?
 We have new neighbors!
 They moved in a few weeks ago and now occupy the apartment just to the left of ours.
 A little welcome note slipped under their door, an invitation to join us for drinks and nibbles, and voilà!
 New neighbor-friends.

 They are both singers of ancient music (yes, that is a thing).
 She is from Brasil, he is half-Italian half-Scottish.
 He loves to cook, she loves to eat.
 Really, we couldn’t have found a better match had we conducted interviews.

 That night, Stéphan prepared a glorious loubia tajine (a white bean tajine), a couscous douceur (“sweetness couscous”, with prunes, dried apricots and almonds) and braised beef, and I took care of the appetizer and dessert.

 I wanted to keep those nice and light since I had an inkling ’twas a Moroccan feast Stéphan was putting together for us.
 I also had very little time to devote to the preparation since we were out running errands all afternoon, so I opted for two super-easy, super-quick preparations.

-The appetizer, which was in fact whipped up just as our guests were arriving and Maxence was serving drinks, was a simple dip made with fresh cheese (I am partial to the plain Recettes de Madame Loïk made with salt from Guérande, of which we consume alarming amounts) and a hefty dose of chopped cilantro, served with sticks of cucumber — a small and knobbly variety that my produce seller calls concombre du jardin.
+The appetizer was in fact whipped up just as our guests were arriving and Maxence was serving drinks: this simple dip made with fresh cheese and a hefty dose of chopped cilantro, served with sticks of cucumber — a small and knobbly variety that my produce seller calls concombre du jardin (garden cucumber).

-A typical back-to-basics example of just taking good products and assembling them in the simplest of ways, to deliciously fresh results.
+A typical example of back-to-basics cooking — just taking good ingredients and assembling them in the simplest of ways, to deliciously fresh results.